Category Archives: Shadow of the Swan

 Well, it would have if the book had stayed 80,000 words long.
 But as I got stuck in, I quickly realized two things:

-One, my word count included chapter synopses that I stuck in months ago to tell myself what was supposed to happen in each chapter.
+One, my word count included chapter synopses that I wrote months ago to tell myself what was supposed to happen in each chapter.
 As I deleted these and replaced them with actual story, I wound up losing anywhere from 500 to 1,500 words.
 So even though I physically wrote 5,000 words a day, I only wound up with 3,500 – 4,500 words in the end, which meant that I had to write even more to hit my 5K word quota.

 Two, this book was not going to be 80K long.
 When I hit the 80K mark on Monday, August 24th, I still had the climax of Act II to write and all of Act III.
 Many, many bad words were said at that point.